csinva/csinva.github.io/_notes/stat/graphical_models.md

 * TOC
 {:toc}

-*Material from Russell and Norvig "Artifical Intelligence" 3rd Edition*
+*Material from Russell and Norvig "Artifical Intelligence" 3rd Edition* and *Jordan "Graphical Models"*

 ---